cfjedimaster/brackets-jshint/README.md

 Issues/Updates
 =====
+[9/26/2012] Fix width issue.
+Thanks to Randy Edmunds for the reports.

 Per feedback from Narciso Jaramillo, I use a checkbox to show enabled/disabled status and move to the item when you click a row.

 Credit